 What Is Accidental Death & Dismemberment?

-Accidental death and dismemberment insurance is a policy that pays out in case you die by accident, such as in a car crash, or lose use of a limb, speech, eyesight, or hearing.
+Accidental death and dismemberment insurance is a policy that pays out in case you die by accident, such as in a car crash, or experience loss of sight, a limb, speech, or hearing.

 AD&D policies typically pay a percentage, stated in the insurance contract, for dismemberment.